VegaDeftwing/OpGuidesHugoSrc/content/Music/mixmaster.md

 > #### **How do you know when a track is finished?**
 >
-> With modular and hardware it’s easy: when the performance is done and I’ve mixed and mastered it.
+> With modular and hardware, it’s easy: when the performance is done and I’ve mixed and mastered it.
 With DAW-based stuff, it’s when I’ve gone through all my iteration passes, like idea, arrangement, mixing, re-arrangement, ear candy, and mastering.
 I go by a rule of three approach: if I can listen to a track 3 times and not mess with it, it’s done.
 If something bothers me 3 times, I change it.